zarnold/snail-from-hell/README.md

 ### Troubleshooting

-In most of case issue will arise from date encoding, oudated package or encoding.
-Refer to a technical friend for help as it s oftne tricky to deal with that.
+In most of case issue will arise from date encoding, outdated package or encoding.
+Refer to a technical friend for help as it s often  tricky to deal with that.

-## Publishing
+## Publishing my changes

 If you made some change to any file, for example data/csv/data.csv, and want to  put it to the open source git repository, do it with this commands :

 ```
-git pull --rebase origin master
 git add <MY_FILE>
 git commit -m " a message to everybody to convey you my intention"
+git pull --rebase origin master
 git push origin master
 ```